cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Pick a "safety" box -- a virtual box in cartesian coordinates that the robot can operate safely in.
 For example, -0.1<x<0.1 and -.1<y>0.1 and 0<z<-0.2.
 #.
 Print a warning whenever the robot leaves the safety box.

+**DELIVERABLE: Submit a video of you moving the robot arm outside of the safety bounds, and the serial monitor output printing an outside bounds message**

 OPTIONAL Step 5.
 Do the `safety dance <https://www.youtube.com/watch?v=nM4okRvCg2g&ab_channel=MenWithoutHatsVEVO>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^